 PLAYTIME!
 Original, Offline Games for the Family

-Take some downtime, drop your ‘parent’ role and spend a slice of relaxed fun time with your children.
-In the process, help them develop valuable skills of adaptability, innovativeness and creativity, while encouraging original thought and expression. (for parents of 6-13-yr-olds)
+Take some downtime, drop your 'parent' role and spend a slice of relaxed fun time with your children.
+In the process, help them develop valuable skills of adaptability, innovativeness and creativity, while encouraging original thought and expression. (for one or both parents of 6-13-yr-olds)

 As we grow up, how often is it that we get off our cycle of 'do do do' and simply 'play play play'?
 Play is believed to be too trivial, too childish, too silly, too discardable, too unimportant.
 Children are routinely told to 'Stop playing!' and finish their homework, their meal, or whatever it is the parents want them to do at that time.
 Work is glorified and put on a pedestal, play is looked down upon and squashed with the toe of a hobnailed boot.
 Yet a person no less than Albert Einstein said that "Play is the highest form of research".
 All creativity stems from pure play.